 Residents and Businesses,

 Penndel Borough is following all guidance and recommendations from the CDC, PA Dept. of Health, the Bucks County Department of Health and our Emergency Management Officials in regards to the COVID-19.
-At this time our municipality is taking precautions and preparing for worsening situation.

 The Council is currently working on contingency plans in the event that COVID 19 impacts our community that municipal services are not tremendously hindered.
 We implore that our Community follows the suggested guidance of social distancing, hygiene and health.